Skip to content

 We work with a range of partners and the police to raise awareness around bike theft and put measures in place to support people who want to keep their bikes safe.

-Bike marking events are advertised on the Community Safety events webpage and are held throughout the year.
+Bike marking events are advertised on our active travel events page and are held throughout the year.

 Bike marking uses a unique UV code that is individual to your bike this is added to the bike register a database used across the UK to identify lost or stolen bikes.
 A bike register deters potential thieves, because it shows your bike will be harder to resell and if your bike is stolen and recovered police will be able to use the code to reunite you with your bike.